MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/teams-mobile-annotate.md

 description: Discover how users with Microsoft Teams mobile can annotate in another user's enviornment.
 author: prashantyvr
 ms.author: prashan
-ms.date: 11/19/2024
+ms.date: 01/27/2025
 ms.topic: how-to
 ms.reviewer: v-wendysmith
 ---

-# Use spatial annotations through Microsoft Teams mobile (preview)
+# Use spatial annotations through Microsoft Teams mobile

 Spatial annotations can greatly enhance your communication and collaboration, especially when working with remote teams.
 Use spatial annotations to: